-Located in the northern part of Napa Valley right down the road from Chateau Montelena you’ll discover Tamber Bey Vineyards, a breathtaking property surrounded by mountains, vineyards and beautiful horses.
-What started as a winemaking hobby for Barry Waitte slowly grew into award-winning winery producing 10,000 case annually.
+Located in the northern part of Napa Valley right down the road from Chateau Montelena, Tamber Bey Vineyards is a breathtaking property surrounded by mountains, vineyards and beautiful horses.
+What started as a winemaking hobby for Barry Waitte slowly grew into award-winning winery producing 10,000 cases annually.

-The portfolio of wines is now made under the leadership and talent of winemaker Andy Jones, who consults with Thomas Brown, Tamber Bey’s founding winemaker hired in 2000.
-In 2003, Tamber Bey celebrated the inaugural release of the 2001 Two Rivers Vineyard Chardonnay, Merlot and a Cabernet based Red Wine.
+In 2000, Waitte hired winemaker Thomas Brown as the founding winemaker for Tamber Bey wines.
+In 2003, Tamber Bey celebrated the inaugural release of the 2001 Two Rivers Vineyard Chardonnay, Merlot and a Cabernet-based Red Wine.

 Winemaker Thomas Rivers Brown designed the facility with 36 closed and open-top fermentation tanks.
 Two 5,000-square-foot barrel rooms are maintained at different climate zones for optimal ageing.
 Tamber Bey winery was in full operation for the 2013 harvest.
 Today, the winemaking staff also produces wine for 20 custom crush clients.

 The Tamber Bey wine portfolio made under the leadership of Winemaker Derek Flegal and Consulting Winemaker Thomas Brown.